TLX-Protocol/protocol/README.md

 ### ZapSwap

 The `ZapSwap` contract enables the minting and redeeming of leveraged tokens with assets other than the base asset.
 Swapping a zap asset can be routed through `Uniswap V3` or `Velodrome V2`.
-The base asset is eventually always swapped on `Velodrome V2`.
-The `SwapData` of a particular asset which determines its swap route can be set and updated by the contract owner.
+The base asset is always swapped on `Velodrome V2`.
+The `SwapData` of a particular asset which determines its swap route can be set, updated and disabled by the contract owner.